 Remember, you won’t be connected to any drains.

 Tents and marquees must be weatherproof, waterproof and in good repair and flame retardant to BS5438 standard and marked accordingly.
+Any sub contracted suppliers need to check in with Groundswell Production.

 If you employ more than 5 people, you are required by law to produce a written health and safety policy which your staff must read, understand and follow.
 The written policy must: